-I learned the basics of backcountry skiing from REI Local Experiences Instructor Sarah Simaitis.
-The REI Local Experiences program covers a variety of outdoor activities, including mountain biking, paddling, snowshoeing, rock climbing, wilderness navigation and survival, hiking, and, of course, backcountry skiing.
+I learned the basics of backcountry skiing from REI Local Experiences Instructor Sarah Simaitis, as part of the company’s REI Local Experiences program.
 (Note: check with your local REI to learn about the experiences offered near you.)
 The classes are led by experienced and certified REI instructors, who will walk you through the gear and skills needed to enjoy the activity in a safe, controlled outdoor setting.
-Better still, all gear and equipment is provided as part of the experience.
+Better still, all gear is provided.

 On my trip with Sarah, we drove to nearby Cranmore Resort so I could familiarize myself with the gear and techniques in a controlled environment.
-We started with the specialized boots and bindings the sport requires.
+We started with the specialized boots and bindings.
 Similar to Nordic and telemark skiing, only the skier’s boot toes are clipped to the bindings when walking (aka “skinning”) uphill, while the boots themselves are hinged to facilitate ankle movement (this makes them inherently more comfortable than regular ski boots).
-The binding heels also feature special “risers” that can be flipped up to provide additional calf support as the pitch increases.
+The binding’s heels also feature special “risers” that can be flipped up to provide additional calf support as the pitch increases.
 When it’s time to ski downhill, the boot heels must be locked into the bindings, like traditional downhill ski boots.

 Then there’s the skis themselves, which are typically shorter and wider than Nordic skis, making it easier to navigate deep powder and confined glades.
 To make the ascent possible, special “climbing skins” are attached to the bottom of the skies.
 Climbing skins are strips of fabric sporting unidirectional fibers that prevent the ski from sliding backwards.
 They clip to the front and back of the skis, and are temporarily affixed to the ski surface with tacky adhesive that does not affect the ski surface.
 When it’s time to descend the mountain, the skins are removed from the skis and stowed.

 As I soon learned, backcountry skiing is a workout!
-Ascending a mountain in skis takes a lot of energy, so backcountry skiers must be in fairly good shape, dress in layers, and bring plenty of water.
+Ascending a mountain on skis takes a lot of energy, so backcountry skiers must be in good shape, dress in layers, and bring plenty of water.
 A backpack is required for stowing your helmet, clothing, snacks, and skins.